C.L.I.F. 5

-Synopsis (English)
+Synopsis

 Wang Man Ting is an officer with the Police Coast Guard (PCG).
 Le Xiao Tian, CEO of an electronic company is arranging an illegal immigration.
 In order to create confusion for the police, he orders Guo Tai, the boss of a fish farm to kill his enemy Lucas.
 In order to find the killer, Man Ting arrives at Guo Tai's fish farm and takes him hostage...